mekanix/sound/README.md

 so try to match its "-s" parameter with Jack period and the block size of your hardware - what is it BTW?

-For USB the block size is according to buffer_ms sysctl, e.g. 2ms at 48kHz gives me `0.002 * 48000 = 96` samples per block, all multiples of this work
-well as Jack period.
+For USB the block size is according to `hw.usb.uaudio.buffer_ms` sysctl, meaning 2ms at 48kHz gives `0.002 * 48000 = 96` samples per block, all multiples of this work well as Jack period.

 # Previous mail